mercadopago/devsite-docs/guides/checkout-bricks/card-payment-brick/configure-integration.en.md

 > Render Brick

 Once instantiated, the Brick can be rendered and have all its configurations compiled so that the final structure of the Brick is generated.

+> WARNING
+>
+> Attention
+>
+> If it is necessary to close and reopen the Brick (when a user returns to the cart to change some purchase detail, for example) it is necessary to eliminate the current instance of the Brick and create a new one when it is necessary to show the Brick again.
+> To do so, use the `unmount` method available in the Brick controller, in this case: `cardPaymentBrickController.unmount()`.

 To render the Brick, insert the following code after the previous step and fill in the attributes according to the comments highlighted in this same code.